chazlarson/brick-finder/README.md

 This dumb script can help.
 It's pretty brittle and works for me.

+ATENTION - BREAKING CHANGE:
+The default input format is now Rebrickable CSV.
+My goofy private format is retired for now.

 ## Assumptions:
-- You have a tab-delimited list of bricks.
-This can be either one Bricklink Item Number per line OR my typical format of BLItemNo, ElementId, PartName, ColorName, Qty.
+- You have a list of bricks in Rebrickable CSV format.
+[It can also be a list of one Bricklink ID per line]
 - Python 3
 - Running Linux or Mac OS X  [That's only if you're going to copy-paste the commands here; no reason this won't run on Windows]